TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/plugins/golang/go-development-flow.md

 To summarize what was done:

-1. create a plugin, create go.mod,
+1. create a plugin folder, create a go.mod for it,
 2. set the Go version of `go.mod` to match the one set in the Gateway,
 3. have some code to compile in the folder